 In La Tribune 4/7/ 2019

-Time and flexibility provided by American shale oil have changed the oil market: time, because between the discovery and production of a new conventional field time is counted in decade, but in weeks for shale; flexibility because if shale cash cost continuously decrease, its pumps stop quickly as soon as prices fall below break-even.
-The latter is on average between $45 and $50 a barrel, but with extremes from $23 to $70.
+Time and flexibility brought by American shale oil have changed the oil market.
+Between the discovery of a new conventional oilfield and its production, it can take decades, but weeks for shale oil; flexibility: while the cost of production continues to fall, shale oil’s taps close quickly as soon as prices drop below breakeven.
+The latter averages between $45 and $50 a barrel, with extremes ranging from $23 to $70.

 Era of energy abundance